Azure/azure-powershell/src/KeyVault/KeyVault/help/Initialize-AzKeyVaultSecurityDomainRecovery.md

 ```

 ## DESCRIPTION
-This command will generate a exchange key to initialize Local Security Domain Recovery.
+This command will generate an exchange key to initialize Local Security Domain Recovery and store the key to the specified path.

 ## EXAMPLES